bsnes-emu/bsnes/docs/install/windows.md

 ...except it should mention the compiler version that you installed and the corresponding dates.
-If you see an error message like "command not found" or "bad command or filename", you may need to add the compiler's "bin" folder to your computer's `%PATH%`.
+If you see an error message like
+"'g++' is not recognized as an internal or external command, operable program or batch file", you may need to add the compiler's "bin" folder to your computer's `%PATH%`.
 See the compiler's documentation for help with that.